 iPhone X renders webpages with literal white bars on the sides pic.twitter.com/ztcWetrLPo— Thomas "Kick Nazis out, @jack" Fuchs (@thomasfuchs) September 13, 2017

-The problem is, people aren’t using the actual phone, they are watching screen recordings.
+The problem is, the people complaining aren’t using the actual device, they are watching screen recordings from emulators.
 One thing with we learned from the Essential Phone, which also has a notch, is that users stop seeing it within hours.
-It’s like how people with glasses stop seeing their own frames.
-The notch being an annoying eyesore is not a problem at all.
+It’s just like how people with glasses don’t see their glasses frames.
+The notch being an annoying eyesore is not an actual problem.

 The other argument is that the notch is ugly.
 Why not just cover up the sides and hide it?

 The ugly argument is hard to rebut because aesthetics is subjective.
-Personally, I think the notch is beautiful.
+Personally, I think the notch is beautiful and the notch serves a strategic purpose.

 The iPhone has always been iconic.
 Ask anyone to draw an iPhone and they’ll draw a rectangle with a home button.